To attend in person at the Catamaran in San Diego, register here.

 The result is a new book, Energy Medicine: The Science and Mystery of Healing, which examines the wide range of healing modalities used to diagnose and treat illness by manipulating the energy—the vital life force referred to as qi in TCM—that pulses through the cells of our bodies.
 For this session, Blakeway will draw upon her experience researching this book to examine acupuncture as a form of energy medicine and explore the science behind its profound effects.

-Introduction to Posture and Pain: A TCM Perspective with Matt Callison
+Posture and Pain: A TCM Perspective with Matt Callison

 Saturday, 11/02 at 9:55 AM to 10:45 AM